 When tracks are recorded with both a phone and a GPS device, there is little noticeable difference.
 There is a limit to handheld GPS accuracy, as a group of GPS users will notice when they compare stats at the end of a trip.
 Canyons and walls especially compromise accuracy, probably due to reflection of the signal.

 GPS Phone Apps

-I use Backcountry Navigator (BCN).
+I use Backcountry Navigator (BCN), which is quite good.
 There is a free version and a paid version, so you can try it out for free.
-The free version has all of the functionality - I used it for a while - but uses a small part of the screen for ads.
 I have found Backcountry Navigator to be quite satisfactory so I have not looked at other GPS apps.
-BCN is very good.
 My only complaint is that it treats routes the same as tracks.

-The alternative is to use pre-built atlases - basically databases of maps.
+While Backcountry Navigator can be used by downloading maps before you set out hiking, the better alternative is to use pre-built atlases - basically databases of maps.
 These can be placed on the phone SD card.
-BCN allows atlases to be loaded from the SD card.

 The GPS Exchange Format (.gpx files) has become the standard for saving GPS tracks, waypoints and routes.
 Garmin devices use Garmin GPS Database (.gdb) files.
 The Keyhole Markup Language (.kml files) is used to define map features, usually in conjunction with Google Maps, and can also be used to store tracks.